dmtzs/SmartTerrariumR/README.md

-# Terrarium manager
+# GDCode - Terrarium manager

 ## The project
 The purpose of this project is to manage the parameters of my pet that is a snake.
 <br>
 The data that will be processed is going to be the temperature and humidity with a dht22 sensor, a submersible temperature sensor and an automatic system for spreading water in order to humidify the terrarium every time the humidity is over 50%.
 <br>
-The spotlights will be turned on or off according to the temperature and it will light the night or dauy according to the time of day that will be received through an external API connected with the application.
+The spotlights will be turned on or off according to the temperature and it will light the night or day according to the time of day that will be received through an external API connected with the application.
 <br>
 Also the water will be warm with another sensor for keep warm the reserve of water and the trough will be filled automatically when the water float sensor is activated.
 <br>